GUIDING PRINCIPALS & VALUES

 Research opportunities for shared data collection and evaluation.
 Provide fiscal oversight.
 Put together a 3 year proposal for funding.
 Research funding opportunities.
 Stay up to date on state and national policy and mandates.
 Develop a mechanism for evaluating and monitoring the strategies.

-Work with Stanford and Santa Clara County to evaluate local viability of an integrated health care space for youth in Santa Barbara modeled after the Headspace and Foundry models.
+Work with Stanford (Dr. Steve Adelsheim) and Santa Clara County to evaluate local viability of an integrated health care space for youth in Santa Barbara modeled after the Headspace and Foundry models.

 YOUTH WELLNESS CONNECTION COUNCIL

-Students are also a resource to the YMWC to provide youth perspective and input.
+Students are a resource to YouthWell to provide the youth voice and perspective.

 The 50+ members who participated in phase 1 were invited to continue on smaller working committees.
 Those who did not have the capacity to commit to one of the five committees have the opportunity to continue as at-large members.
 Meetings will be convened 1-2 times a year for all members in order to keep everyone engaged in the process and communication.
 We will begin to build partnerships with community businesses and funders.